PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 How do we get the file data out of this abstraction?

-One way to extract data from stream is by listening to the `data` event.
+One way to extract data from a stream is by listening to the `data` event.

 Let's attach a data listener that will be called every time a new small chunk of the file has been read.